nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Electrosprayed:** Pertaining to materials or particles that have been processed using the electrospraying technique.

-### Expanded Definition and Usage\nElectrospraying is particularly valued in the pharmaceutical industry for its ability to precisely control droplet size and distribution, which directly impacts the behavior and efficacy of drug delivery systems.
+### Expanded Definition and Usage:
+Electrospraying is particularly valued in the pharmaceutical industry for its ability to precisely control droplet size and distribution, which directly impacts the behavior and efficacy of drug delivery systems.
 The technique is also employed in producing high-surface-area catalysts, advanced filtration materials, and in textile engineering for creating micro- or nanofibers with unique properties.
 Its versatility and precision make it a key technology in the development of materials that require high levels of control over their structural and functional characteristics.